GabrielKP/oc-pmc/conditions/psiturk-based/linger-volition/data/README.md

 - `eventdatafiles.txt`: all data files in the root dir containing eventdata (e.g. `eventdata.csv`).
 One file, one line.
 - `trialdatafiles.txt`: all data files in the root dir containing trialdata (e.g. `trialdata.csv`, `trialdata2.csv`).
 One file, one line.
 - `story_condition_id.txt`: The first line, contains the story name and the second line the condition name.
-For automatic import with ldet.
+For automatic import.
 - `studyIDs.txt`: prolific studyIDs for which data is extracted in trialdatafiles.txt.
 One studyID, one line.